-Although I am full of half-knowledge, I have read many ancient scriptures over the years and collected information about the differences and similarities of different belief systems; or what we usually refer to as religion.
+Although I’m full of half-knowledge, I’ve read many ancient scriptures over the years and collected information about the differences and similarities of different belief systems; or what we usually refer to as religion.

-If you carefully examine each person individually, you’ll be surprised to learn that there are lots of differences between the two in as much as there are also many similarities.
+If you carefully examine each person individually, you’ll be surprised to learn that there’re lots of differences between the two in as much as there are also many similarities.

 Hindus and Muslims both put a large emphasis on charity, kindness, compassion, gratitude, simplicity, and forgiveness.
 I believe these are the most important virtues that a human should have.
-Although a very few—from both belief systems—follow it rigorously, I m assured that these virtues are the true essence of religion.
+Although few — from both belief systems — follow it rigorously, I’m assured that these virtues are the true essence of religion.

 Before I start, please note that Google suggests 4,200 different belief systems on this planet and believe me, most of them are DIFFERENT, not OPPOSITE of each other.

-OPPOSITE is not the right word in the first place.
+OPPOSITE isn’t the right word in the first place.
 We all are unique and different.
-We all have similarities and difference but no belief system was designed to be an opposite to any belief system.
+We all have similarities and difference but no belief system was designed to be the opposite of any belief system.

 It’s just us who want to look at things that way.
 Although I don’t know everything, in this blog post, let me try and debunk some of the popular myths.